 Diaphragmatic breathing isn’t always useful on its own.
-Research on ANS-related conditions like irritable bowel syndrome (IBS) have found that deep breathing is often most effective as a treatment when cognitive-behavioral therapy (CBT) or hypnotherapy.
+Research on ANS-related conditions like irritable bowel syndrome (IBS) have found that deep breathing is often most effective as a treatment when

 Deep breathing exercises aren’t always helpful if you have a generalized anxiety disorder (GAD) or another similar mental health condition.